CKOB-FM: History

 On December 17, 2010, the CRTC approved the sale of most of Corus' radio stations in Quebec, including CHLN-FM, to Cogeco.

 Mazda3 competition car with the station's logo.

-On February 21 at 5:30 am, CHLN-FM flipped to the Hot Adult Contemporary format and CKOI branding implemented by its Montreal sister station, CKOI-FM, as the station change its callsign to CKOB-FM.
+On February 21 at 5:30 am, CHLN-FM flipped to the hot adult contemporary format and CKOI branding of its Montreal sister station, CKOI-FM; the station changed its callsign to CKOB-FM.

-On June 20, 2012, Cogeco announced that CKOB-FM, along with CKOF-FM and CKOY-FM, will revert to their talk formats on August 20, 2012, all but dismantling the CKOI network.
-Apart from an expansion of talk programming, no changes in current talk and sports programming are expected for these stations.
+On June 20, 2012, Cogeco announced that CKOB-FM, along with CKOF-FM and CKOY-FM, would revert to their talk formats on August 20, 2012, all but dismantling the CKOI network.
+Apart from an expansion of talk programming, no changes in existing talk and sports programming were expected for these stations.

-CKOB was a former call sign from an AM radio station, CKOB in Renfrew, Ontario in the 1970s through to the 1990s and the call sign was believed to be used previously as a radio station repeater in Obed Mine, Alberta.
+CKOB was a former call sign from an AM radio station, CKOB in Renfrew, Ontario, in the 1970s through to the 1990s.
+The call sign was believed to be used previously as a radio station repeater in Obed Mine, Alberta.